 Since 1984 Prodrive has won six World Rally titles, four Le Mans 24 Hours titles, three FIA WEC titles, four British Touring Car Championships and the Le Mans Series among many other national and international race and rally series.
 From this success within motorsport, the company has expanded to become a leading advanced technology provider with some of the finest carbon composite manufacturing facilities in the world.

-It is due to this world class pedigree that Faradair® decided to expand our partnership to include the new Hybraero H600 hybrid engine.
+It is due to this world class pedigree that Faradair® decided to expand our partnership to include the new Hybraero H300 generator engine.

-The Prodrive engineering team are currently working on the engine configuration and design and we will share more details as the programme develops.
-The engineers involved in this project have been responsible for some of the most powerful and innovative motorsport engines in recent years, with proven reliability in various motorsport categories.
+The Prodrive engineering team are currently working on the engine configuration and design and we begin the build of the prototype very soon.
+The engineers involved in this project have been responsible for some of the most powerful and innovative motorsport engines, with proven reliability in various categories.
 Technology from aerospace often found its way into the motorsport sector and now we are seeing motorsport developments finding their way into the aerospace sector.

-Prodrive was founded by David Richards CBE, he is now chairman of the group and he has a long history and passion for aviation.
-His desk is made from part of a DC3 aircraft and he was once the youngest pilot in Wales.
+Prodrive was founded by David Richards CBE, (now chairman of the group) and he has a passion for aviation as a pilot.
+His desk is made from part of a DC3 aircraft and he was once the youngest pilot to qualify for a PPL in Wales.
 He has continued his flying to this day and for him the move into aviation technology is a natural step for Prodrive, as highlighted in his recent statement – “We have become accustomed to hybrid cars and the environmental benefits they offer, so it makes complete sense to take the same technologies proven in the automotive industry and apply them to aviation.
 Unlike with cars though, hybrid engines can also offer light aircraft significant safety benefits as well as the ability to reduce noise pollution in urban areas during take and off and landing.
 It is yet another project for Prodrive in the aerospace sector and one which shows just how much the company has diversified over the last decade.”